-It is possible that a peer who provided the right hash in a file query was in fact malicious and that it will send the malicious file if selected for download.
-The correctness of the hash can be checked once the file is downloaded completely, but then the attacker will have succeeded at least in wasting the bandwidth of the querier.
-Moreover, if multiple sources are used for the download, which is a common way of downloading large files, a hash mismatch detected after the file
+It is possible that a peer who provided the right hash in a query is in fact malicious and will send the malicious file if selected for download.
+Correctness of the hash can be checked once the file is downloaded completely, but then the attacker will have succeeded in at least wasting the bandwidth of the querier.
+Moreover, if multiple sources are used for the download, which is a common way of downloading large files, a hash mismatch detected after the file download will not identify the malicious source, possibly ruining the reputation of the honest peers along with that of the malicious ones.
+To prevent this potential threat, we describe a two-level hash scheme in Section 4.3 that detects falsely reported hashes early in the download.